Pujit/Database-640/README.md

 Assignment 6 --> Write UDF

-Assignment 7 --> Write SP
+Assignment 7 --> Create few SP and then call using a driver program..

 Assignment 8 --> Write Advanced query